Mayuri103120/DL-Final-project/README.md

-# COVID-19 detection and model optimization using Vision transformers
+# COVID-19 detection and model optimization using Vision Transformers

 > This is the codebase for Deep Learning Final-Project Spring 2023
 >